MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 A lot of development teams are doing code reviews these days, it's become the industry norm.
 But are they done well?
 The idea of the lazy code review — "LGTM, ship it" — has [become a widespread meme](https://knowyourmeme.com/memes/lgtm), and it's funny because there's an element of truth in it that we've experienced ourselves.

-In this post I am to convince you of the value of thorough code reviews and i'll provide some pointers for bringing rigour and methods to increase the value you get out of them.
+In this post I aim to convince you of the value of thorough code reviews and i'll provide some pointers for bringing rigour and methods to increase the value you get out of them.

 Let's be honest though, when we're working towards deadlines, it's easy to deprioritise or simplify what we see as low priority tasks to ensure we can meet our commitments.
 This isn't malicious or lazy, it's human nature.